 Po Rome Tower

-The tower is located on one of two small mountains next to each other.
+The tower is located on one of two small, adjacent mountains.
 Today, the tower is still regularly worshiped by the Cham people on their holidays and New Year’s.
 Po Rome Tower is a three-storey square tower, about 8m high, with a base edge of nearly 8m wide.
 The tower opens to the east with a lobby-like gate structure.
-Inside the tower is a statue of King Po Rome, about 1.2m high, worshiped.
+Inside the tower is a statue of King Po Rome, about 1.2m high, which is worshiped.
 In addition to the king statue, there is a female bust of Queen Po Bia Sancan, an Ede woman, about 0.75m high, and outside the tower is a statue of Queen Sucih.

 Scared temples and pagodas